 Almost 10 million people in the UK suffer from arthritis, making it one of the most prolific chronic medical conditions in the country.
 There are, of course, many ways to treat the condition using conventional medicine, but alongside these more common methods are some that are quite unexpected.

-Natural remedies for arthritis treatment have existed for hundreds, if not thousands, of years.
+Natural pain remedies for arthritis treatment have existed for hundreds, if not thousands, of years.
 They range from simple herbs and spices, to the active ingredients contained within plants.
 Here are four of the best that you can try for yourself at home.
+However, it’s also important that you consult your GP if you are experiencing arthritis pain for the first time.

 Turmeric has long been a popular home remedy for osteoarthritis and rheumatoid arthritis.
 A miracle spice, turmeric is forever being lorded for its amazing anti-inflammatory properties.
 The active ingredient in the spice is curcumin.
 This is the chemical responsible for reducing joint pain and swelling.